i18z/auth0-sample-rule2app/01-Login/README.md

 # Auth0 Python Web App Sample

-This sample demonstrates how to add authentication to a Python web app using Auth0.
+This sample demonstrates how to add authentication to a Python web app using Auth0, and all the Auth0 Managemenet API to list rules and map them to the application they apply to.

 # Running the App

 To run the sample, make sure you have `python` and `pip` installed.

+## Creating Auth0 Application

+1. Login [Auth0](https://auth0.com) with your account, create a new Application, with the name of `demo_app`, and type of `Regular Web Applications`.
+2. In the Application's `Settings`, register `http://localhost:3000/callback` as `Allowed Callback URLs` and `http://localhost:3000` as `Allowed Logout URLs`.

+## Creating Auth0 Rules

+1. Login [Auth0](https://auth0.com) with your account, create a new Rule, with the name of `demo_rule`, and select the `empty rule` template.
+2. Copy the script in `auth0_rule.js` file to the rule's script, and replace `NameOfTheAppWithWhiteList` with `demo_app`.

+## Setup the Python web server

+1. Clone the repository to your local machine.
-Rename `.env.example` to `.env` and populate it with the client ID, domain, secret, callback URL and audience for your Auth0 app.
-If you are not implementing any API you can use `https://YOUR_DOMAIN.auth0.com/userinfo` as the audience.
+2. Rename `.env.example` to `.env` and populate it with the client ID, domain, secret, callback URL and leave audience blank.
-Also, add the callback URL to the settings section of your Auth0 client.

-Register `http://localhost:3000/callback` as `Allowed Callback URLs` and `http://localhost:3000` as `Allowed Logout URLs` in your client settings.

-Run `pip install -r requirements.txt` to install the dependencies and run `python server.py`.
+3. Run `pip install -r requirements.txt` to install the dependencies and run `python server.py`.
-The app will be served at [http://localhost:3000/](http://localhost:3000/).
+4. The app will be served at [http://localhost:3000/](http://localhost:3000/).

-# Running the App with Docker

-To run the sample, make sure you have `docker` installed.

-To run the sample with [Docker](https://www.docker.com/), make sure you have `docker` installed.

-Rename the .env.example file to .env, change the environment variables, and register the URLs as explained [previously](#running-the-app).

-Run `sh exec.sh` to build and run the docker image in Linux or run `.\exec.ps1` to build and run the docker image on Windows.

 ## What is Auth0?